fusionengine-org/fusion/README.md

 See at [The wiki of the project](https://github.com/dimkauzh/fusion-engine/wiki) (Still in work!)

 ## Future of this engine
 Because this project only began 1 may 2023, we don't have a big progress because I, Dimkauzh am the only developer, and we have one person that is working on discord moderating(Finn) and BIG Thanks to him for doing that.
+The original project began in C, but its now entirely rewritten in Python for its big userbase and ease of use (productivity).

 Our cool ideas:
-  - Add lua to script with lua in this engine
-  - Make a full GUI app (With something like GTK+)
+  - Make a full GUI app (With something like Kyvi)

 ## 🚀 About Me
 A 13 year old game developer with much passion about game development.
 So I made this project to grow my programming skills and just make a tool that I can use for myself or a tool for other people to help them develop games.